|

 their lives are in danger.
 If one looks at the period when Lavalas was

-governing Haiti, the people were not trying to escape.
+governing Haiti, the people were not trying to escape."

-I ask Marguerite about Disney's divestment.
+I ask Ezili about Disney's divestment.

 "I can't speak to that, but one way [US and other foreign] corporations